Bachelor’s in Elementary Education Degree Online

 Offered By: College of Education

-A BS in Elementary Education degree is an undergraduate degree program that can prepare you for a career as a K–8 elementary teacher and to seek initial licensure.
-Earning a BS in Elementary Education degree can serve as a pathway for entering the field of education to lead in children’s mental, emotional and social development, as well as to provide students with a foundation in early basic academics (like math and reading).
+A Bachelor of Science in Elementary Education degree is an undergraduate degree program that can help prepare you for a career as a K–8 elementary teacher and to seek initial teacher licensure.
+This degree pathway is tailored for students aspiring to lead in the mental, emotional and social development of children, while also establishing a strong foundation in early academic fundamentals such as math and reading.

 • Motivating and engaging students